Breakdown of Student Loan Debt in the U.S.

 - Delaware - $4.21 billion

 - Maine - $5.9 billion

 Despite the high price tag of going to college, it isn’t an option.
-The Georgetown Center on Education and the Workforce estimates that 65 percent of all jobs in the American Economy will require postsecondary education by the year 2020.
+The Georgetown Center on Education and the Workforce estimates that 65% of all jobs in the American Economy will require postsecondary education by the year 2020.
 Based on the increased educational requirements for jobs and increasing tuition amounts, it's likely that student loan debt will continue to increase unless state or federal policies are created to provide additional funding for students.